MrBollie/RME-Babyace-Pro-ALSA-Mixer-Patch/README.md

-# RME-BabyFace-Pro-FS-Mixer-Patch
+# RME Babyface Pro Patch for ALSA Mixer

-The Babyface Pro Fs features a DSP allowing to do quite a bit of routing.
+The Babyface Pro and its FS-successor feature a DSP allowing to do quite a bit of routing.
 This patch exposes the different routing junctions to alsa mixer, hopefully motivating people to create a nice little GUI. ;)

 Thanks RME for your support!